 Dumping carcasses is illegal, unethical and can spread diseases, including chronic wasting disease.
 Infected animals that are dead or alive can contribute to the spread of CWD.
 Scientists believe CWD prions likely spread between animals through body fluids like feces, saliva, blood, or urine, either through direct contact or indirectly through environmental contamination of soil, food or water.

-Proper carcass disposal is critical to protecting our herds.
 All carcass parts, such as brain, eyes, spleen, lymph glands, and spinal cord material, should be bagged and disposed of in a landfill or may be left at the kill site.

 Protect our herds: properly dispose of carcasses.